dammyammy/lara-pay-ng/readme.md

 Aiming to Integrate as much Payment Gateways As Possible

+ Currently Supported

+ - VoguePay

-Gateways Currently being Looked at
+Gateways Currently being Looked at (In development)

 - GTPay
 - WebPay
 - CashEnvoy
 - SimplePay

-Currently Supported (Would be perfected soon)

-- VoguePay

 # To Install